Vyral/nate-martinez-recruiting/_posts/2019-01-07-monday-morning-message.md

 Beginning today I will no longer worry about tomorrow.<br>Tomorrow will always be there, waiting for me to make the most of it.<br>But I cannot make the most of tomorrow without first<br>making the most of today.

-Beginning today I will look in the mirror and I will see a person worthy&nbsp;<br>of my respect and admiration.&nbsp;<br>This capable person looking back at me is someone I enjoy spending time<br>with and someone I would like to get to know better.
+Beginning today I will look in the mirror and I will see a person worthy <br>of my respect and admiration. <br>This capable person looking back at me is someone I enjoy spending time<br>with and someone I would like to get to know better.

-Beginning today I will cherish each moment of my life.<br>I value this gift bestowed upon me in this world and I will unselfishly<br>share this gift with others.&nbsp;<br>I will use this gift to enhance the lives of others.
+Beginning today I will cherish each moment of my life.<br>I value this gift bestowed upon me in this world and I will unselfishly<br>share this gift with others. <br>I will use this gift to enhance the lives of others.

-Beginning today I will take a moment to step off the beaten path and to<br>revel in the mysteries I encounter.<br>I will face challenges with courage and determination.<br>I will overcome what barriers there may be which hinder my quest for&nbsp;<br>growth and self-improvement.
+Beginning today I will take a moment to step off the beaten path and to<br>revel in the mysteries I encounter.<br>I will face challenges with courage and determination.<br>I will overcome what barriers there may be which hinder my quest for <br>growth and self-improvement.

 Beginning today I will take life one day at a time, one step at a time.<br>Discouragement will not be allowed to taint my positive self-image,<br>my desire to succeed or my capacity to love.